cartheur/ideal/README.md

 At the beginning of each decision cycle, the proactive part decides on an intended sensorimotor interaction to try to enact with reference to the reactive part.
 At the end of the decision cycle, the reactive part returns the actually enacted sensorimotor interaction to the proactive part (Figure 4.3).

-In lesson 5, we redesign the policy coupling (agent/environment) to be more consistent with the cognitive coupling.
+In Lesson 5, we redesign the policy coupling (agent/environment) to be more consistent with the cognitive coupling.
 We replace the concepts of primitive _experiments_ and _results_ with the concepts of primitive _intended interactions_ and _enacted interactions_.
 We call this change the _Radical Interactionism_ (RI) conceptual commitment.
 Figure 5.1 compares the RI model with the embodied model introduced in §1.2 that we have been using thus far.

 ![Figure-51](/images/051-1.png)
 Figure 5.1: From embodiment (left) to radical interactionism (right).